Kristan5/ShopifyBackendDeveloperInternChallenge/README.md

 Here is how to get the application running locally:

-To seed some test data:
+To seed some test data: (Not mandatory to get application running)

 `rails db:seed`